miguelmota/miguelmota.github.io/content/blog/getting-started-with-wireguard.md

 Download the WireGuard app for [iOS](https://apps.apple.com/us/app/wireguard/id1441195209) or [Android](https://play.google.com/store/apps/details?id=com.wireguard.android&hl=en_US) on your device.

 For this example we'll create a second client (an iPhone) to connect to the WireGuard server.
 The same steps will need to be followed from when we setup the first client.

-Since we can't generate the client keys directly on the device, then we'll need to generate them on the server and securely transfer the configuration and key information into the WireGuard app.
+We can generate keys directly on the device and set up the configuration manually but that's not quick and ideal.
+Instead we can generate the keys and configuration on the server and then securely transfer the information into the WireGuard app.

 Run `wg genkey` but specify different filenames this time to distinguish them from the server keys: